Maia Davis: Rugby career

+Davis was named in the Black Ferns squad for the 2026 WXV Global series.
+She made her international debut on September 19 against Scotland in Edinburgh.

 Personal life

 She is from a rugby union family, with her parents Moana and Peter both representing Hawkes Bay at first-class level, with Peter making 87 appearances on the wing for them between 1983 and 1993.